Simin Behbahani: Career

 Simin Behbahani started writing poetry at twelve and published her first poem at the age of fourteen.
 She used the "Char Pareh" style of Nima Yooshij and subsequently turned to ghazal.
 Behbahani contributed to a historic development by adding theatrical subjects and daily events and conversations to poetry using the ghazal style of poetry.
-She has expanded the range of the traditional Persian verse forms and has produced some of the most significant works of the Persian literature in the 20th century.
+She has expanded the range of traditional Persian verse forms and has produced some of the most significant works of Persian literature in the 20th century.

 She was President of the Iranian Writers' Association and was nominated for the Nobel Prize in Literature in 1999 and 2002.
 In 2013, she was awarded the Janus Pannonius Grand Prize for Poetry.

 In early March 2010, she could not leave the country due to official prohibitions.
 As she was about to board a plane to Paris, police detained her and interrogated her "all night long".
 She was released but without her passport.
-Her English translator, Farzaneh Milani, expressed surprise at the arrest as detention as Behbahani was then 82 and nearly blind, "we all thought that she was untouchable."
+Her English translator, Farzaneh Milani, expressed surprise at the arrest and detention, as Behbahani was then 82 and nearly blind, "we all thought that she was untouchable."